mikephn/UVAE/README.md

             p1: np.repeat('1', len(p1.X)),
             p2: np.repeat('2', len(p2.X))}

-mmd = uv + MMD(Y=p_ids, name='MMD', pull=10)
+mmd = uv + MMD(Y=p_ids, name='MMD', pull=1)
 ```
 ![Training of 3 modalities with MMD.](imgs/3.gif)

 ![UMAP of latent space joined by MMD.](imgs/3.png)

-The results look more aligned, and we can further increase overlap by increasing *pull*.
+The results are more aligned, and we can further increase overlap by increasing *pull*.
 However, remember that MMD forces latent densities to match.
 We know that our panels contain different proportions of cell-types, and therefore shouldn't match exactly.
 UVAE can address this problem by performing automatic control set balancing.

 ### <a name="norm"></a> Normalise and resample control sets

 UVAE is designed to perform running normalisation of constraints based on dynamically sampled control sets.
 Typically, we want our controls to represent comparable samples of data from each batch or modality.
-For instance, we may want to standardise (scale to *mean=0* and *sd=1*) our input data to make it comparable across batches.
-However, because our batches contain imbalanced proportions of cell types, the mean and variance statistics will not be directly comparable.
-We need to sample a similar control set from each batch before calculating the statistics.
+For instance, we may want to normalise (move to a common mean) our batch data in latent space.
+However, because our batches contain imbalanced proportions of cell types, the mean statistic will not be directly comparable.
+We need to sample a similar control set from each batch before calculating the statistic.

 The ground-truth batch assignment won't change throughout, so we can store it as *Labeling*.
 Unlike *Classification* this will not train a predictor, but simply return the ground truth labels when necessary: